-We use machine learning, mathematical modeling and experimental data analysis to explore how the hematologic and cardiovascular systems respond to inflammatory pressures (ischemia, infection, trauma, etc.).
+We use computational techniques and experimental analysis to explore how the hematologic and cardiovascular systems respond to acute and chronic inflammatory pressure (ischemia, infection, trauma, etc.)

 Below are some key publications in this theme (click image to access paper).
 A full list of publications can be found here.

 A mathematical model of transfusion dynamics provides novel insights into homeostatic recovery.